v2.8.12 — agentic coding harness · subscription-backed coding agents · master daemon

 "Every new session, I'm introducing myself again."

 Context evaporates at compaction.
 Skills documents help, but you still re-explain the project, the constraints, the naming-conventions, the in-flight roadmap.
-Tier-1 memory + the vault fix this — across /clear and across machines.
+Tiered memory — profile facts always injected, curated recall hydrated at turn start — fixes this across /clear and across machines.

 — 2:00 PM